bennn/zordoz/README.md

 - `help` prints information about these commands
 - `info` prints data about the current context
 - `quit` exits the interpreter

+To run tests, execute `make test`.
+Each module in the `src/` folder contains a submodule `test+` containing unit tests.

 Background
 ----------